 Neighbour’s trees are too tall

 Even if you consider your neighbour’s trees are too tall, trees are not generally dangerous, whatever their height.
-On the contrary, statistically, they are very safe, with annual fatalities in single figures.
+On the contrary, statistically, they are very safe, with fatalities very rare.
 Trees have evolved to deal with various adverse conditions.
 Among other attributes, they are bio-mechanically equipped to cope with wind loading.
 However, trees can and do cause damage to property, an issue which I have covered in an earlier article.

 If you are concerned about the safety of a tree on neighbouring land, you may wish to seek advice from a tree surgeon.
 Although you should not access your neighbour’s property without their permission, a tree surgeon can usually spot a problem from a reasonable distance.
 If the tree is dangerous – in most cases the result of damage or disease – you can then speak to your neighbour armed with the relevant facts.
 It’s always worth following this up in writing.
 If possible, post the letter through their letterbox yourself, keep a copy and note the date and time of delivery.
 If they fail to take action and injury or damage occurs, you can demonstrate they were on notice of the problem.

 Section 23 of the Local Government (Miscellaneous Provisions) Act 1976